Association for Financial Markets in Europe

 6 Apr 2022

-Their ask — AFME requests exemptions for legitimate commercial arrangements and alignment with non-EU rules.
+Message — AFME requests exemptions for legitimate commercial arrangements and alignment with non-EU rules.
 They want clear definitions, procedural protections for rebutting shell presumptions, and harmonized standards across Member States to avoid fragmentation.123

-How it helps them — This would reduce compliance costs and avoid double taxation on legitimate cross-border investments.45
+Why — This would reduce compliance costs and avoid double taxation on legitimate cross-border investments.45

-Who loses — Tax authorities lose tools to combat shell companies used for aggressive tax avoidance.6
+Impact — Tax authorities lose tools to combat shell companies used for aggressive tax avoidance.6

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)